 They where the first to start with mirrorless cameras, reached a level of manufacturing the best APS-C sensor on the market, some really outstanding premium lenses, lots of outstanding fixed focal length lenses and now decide to drop everything and leave people alone that decided to use their equipment?
 Shame on you.
 But well, possibly they sell everything and we will find the NX Bajonett on a different vendors camera soon?
 Think positive….

-Thanks to systemkamera-forum.de I had the chance to testing a NX1 in combination with the new 16-50 mm F/2.0 – 2.8 lens as a counterpart to my NX30 with various KIT lenses.
+Thanks to systemkamera-forum.de I had the chance of testing a NX1 in combination with the new 16-50 mm F/2.0 – 2.8 lens as a counterpart to my NX30 with various KIT lenses.
 I wrote quite a long report in German language, but I’d like to conclude my impressions as a short summary.

 Some days ago, I had an amazing experience.
 Riding my mountainbike down the trails from Kloster Andechs I was always expecting trees or stones in my way.
 What I finally had to break for was this little fellow.
 Calm and releaxed, he was sitting straight on the way, eating, and ignoring everything around.
 A good loot for my camera, I would say.